Id-Felix/salmonella-genomics-project/README.md

 **1. Project Overview**

 In mid-2023, public health authorities in Lagos, Nigeria, launched an investigation into a series of severe food poisoning cases traced to contaminated street-vended chicken salad and boiled eggs.
-Hospitals across Lagos and Ogun States reported a surge in gastroenteritis cases — some progressing to sepsis, particularly among children and immunocompromised adults.
+Hospitals across Lagos and Ogun states reported a surge in gastroenteritis cases — some progressing to sepsis, particularly among children and immunocompromised adults.

 Preliminary lab analyses identified Salmonella enterica as the causative agent.
 Alarmingly, several isolates showed poor response to ciprofloxacin and ceftriaxone, two antibiotics commonly used against Salmonella infections.